liambll/MRI-cardiac-segmentation/README.md

 Deep learning-based approaches related to semantic segmentation or object detection would potentially work for this problem.
 I can think of several specific deep learning-based models:
 * __Semantic segmentation approach__: U-Net
 * __Object detection approach__: Mask R-CNN
-* If images of each person seems correspond to a time-series, combining recurrent architecture with convolution architecture could help improve i-contour mask prediction.
+* If images of each person correspond to a time-series, combining recurrent architecture with convolution architecture could help improve i-contour mask prediction.

 In these deep learning approaches, model input is the pixel data and model output is i-contour mask.
 If we have o-contour mask, we can concatenate it as part of the model input.
 The difference between U-Net and Mask R-CNN lies in their convolution architectures: